I. Regulations

 Courses in the Oral Skills Literacy must:

-ME4) Assure that all presentations are given live to a group of student peers and evaluated by the instructor (this does not preclude remote connections).
-Formal feedback is provided to each student following their oral presentations.
+ME3) Require that all presentations are given live to a group of student peers and evaluated by the instructor (this does not preclude remote connections).
+Provide formal feedback to each student following their oral presentations.

 III.
 ICMS Submission Requirements

 The Committee on Courses of Instruction (COCI) evaluates whether the course proposal satisfies the minimum elements checklist above.
 COCI uses the information provided in the answers to the General Education literacy justification questions and the Expanded Course Description.
-Departments requesting that a course be approved for this GE literacy must answer the literacy questions in the Integrated Curriculum Management System (ICMS), as listed below.
+Departments requesting that a course be approved for this GE literacy must answer the literacy questions in the Integrated Curriculum Management System (ICMS).
+Where provided, the italicized notes below the Minimum Elements above may help guide course proposers in drafting responses in ICMS.

 Last revised and approved by Undergraduate Council